bkubick/cover-letter-generator/README.md

-# cover-letter-generator
+# Cover Letter Generator

+## Description
-An application used to generate cover letters for a given job post based off your custom experiences, skills, and other cover letters.
+An application that uses OpenAi's ChatGPT to generate cover letters for a given job post based off your custom experiences, skills, and previous cover letters.